bhtravel/bhtp-url/README.md

     var link = linkData.buildLink();
 ```

-This will create a new link object and it will initialize the flight and traveler arrays, and the trip and policyholder object.
+The constructor will create a new link object and it will initialize the flight and traveler arrays, and the trip and policyholder object.

 -**

-### the **Trip** object
+## the **Trip** object
 The trip object holds all information about the trip to insure.
 It contains the following properties:

 ```javascript